aDotNetDeveloper/pitch/PITCHME.md

 ---?color=#000000
 <br>
-## The do's & dont's of multilingual with Umbraco
+## The do's & dont's of multilingual with a CMS
 <br>
 +++
 #?